 Best Clinical Decision Support Tools 2026: Ranked & Compared

-Most clinical AI tools have a hidden catch: they're paywalled, require US-specific credentials, or are blocked entirely in certain regions.
-UpToDate costs over $500 a year.
-OpenEvidence is banned in Europe.
+Most clinical AI tools have a hidden catch: they are paywalled, require US-specific credentials, or are blocked entirely in certain regions.
+UpToDate sits behind a paid subscription.
+OpenEvidence withdrew from the EU and UK in April 2026.
 General AI tools like ChatGPT generate answers from training data rather than current peer-reviewed literature.

 This review scores 8 leading tools across five dimensions that matter to clinicians in 2026: evidence accuracy, accessibility, clinical breadth, usability, and global reach.